 Read our full IPVanish review.

 ExpressVPN is a great all-around choice for Kodi users, promising fast speeds and reliable service.
 A Linux version of the app with a command-line interface is available, although we haven’t yet tested this with OpenELEC.
-Word on the street is that a Fire TV-optimized version will be available through Amazon’s app store in the coming weeks.
+A Fire TV-optimized version is available on Amazon’s app store.
 One downside for users with Android-based Kodi devices is they can’t easily download the APK from the website without first authorizing their account.
 That means devices that lack Google Play and a traditional web browser will have to sideload the app from a second Android device.
 ExpressVPN also has a tutorial for getting set up with Nvidia Shield on its website.

 ExpressVPN is a reliable unblocker of geo-locked services, including BBC iPlayer, Netflix, Hulu, HBO Now and HBO Go.
 It boasts best-in-class security standards, 256-bit AES encryption and perfect forward secrecy among them.